 Call your doctor to schedule an appointment if:

-waiting may be appropriate.
+If your symptoms suggest benign paroxysmal positional vertigo (BPPV), watchful waiting may be appropriate.
 Over time BPPV may go away on its own.
 But treatment with a simple procedure in your doctor's office (either the Epley or Semont maneuver) can usually stop your vertigo right away.
 Talk to your doctor.
 If your vertigo interferes with your normal daily activities or causes nausea and vomiting, you may need treatment.

 The following health professionals are able to diagnose and treat BPPV and the causes of vertigo:

 If your symptoms or the results of your exam make your doctor think you don't have BPPV, other tests may be done:

 Benign paroxysmal positional vertigo (BPPV) may go away in a few weeks by itself.
 If treatment is needed, it usually consists of head exercises (Epley and Semont maneuvers).
 These exercises will move the particles out of the semicircular canals of your inner ear to a place where they will not cause vertigo.

-scopolamine) may be tried if your
+Medicines called vestibular suppressants (such as antihistamines, sedatives, or scopolamine) may be tried if your symptoms are severe.

 In rare cases, surgery may be used to treat BPPV.